 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has recurring losses from operations, negative cash flow from operations and is dependent on additional financing to fund current and future operations.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2 to the financial statements.
-The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+As discussed in Note 2 to the financial statements, the Company has experienced recurring losses from operations, negative cash flows from operations and is dependent on additional financing to fund current and future operations.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 2 to the financial statements do not include any adjustments that might result from the outcome of this uncertainty.